-- Perform two to three sets of five to 10 reps.
+- Perform 2 to 3 sets of 5 to 10 reps.

-- Step forward with the "longer" leg in front in a slightly exaggerated stride length.
+- Step forward with the longer leg in front in a slightly exaggerated stride length.

 - Keep your torso as upright as possible at all times.

 - While that arm is reaching upward, reach the other arm back with the palm up as much as possible.
-This causes the torso and spine to turn toward the side of the forward leg.
+This causes the torso and spine to turn toward the side of the front leg.

-Certain exercises may be prescribed by a physician to help you with your specific structural difference, but they are not a means for treatment.
+Certain exercises may be prescribed by a physician or physical therapist to help you with your specific structural difference, but they are not a means for treatment.
 Treatment for moderate to severe scoliosis will most likely involve surgery.